buraksekili/docs/docs/authorization.md

 ### Group entity related policies

 - Once the user creates a new group, the user will have a `member` policy on the group.
-- If you assign a new User member to your Users Group, the new user will have a `member` policy on this particular Users Group.
+- If you assign a new User member to your group, the new user will have a `member` policy on this particular group.
-- If you assign a new Thing member to your Things Group, whatever has `access` policy on the Things Group will have `read`, `write` and `delete` policy on the Things defined in the Thing Group.
+- If you assign a new Thing member to your group, whatever has `member` policy on that group will have `read`, `write` and `delete` policies on the Things defined in the Group.
 - Mainflux allows users to assign access rights of the Things group with the Users group.
 Thus, each member of the User group can access Things defined in the Thing group.
-In order to do so, the Policy service adds an `access` policy of the Thing Group for the users who have a `member` policy on the Users group.
+In order to do so, the Policy service adds members of the User group as a `member` of the Thing Group.
 Therefore, the Users group members have `read`, `write` and `delete` policy on the Things defined in the Thing Group.

 ### Summary of the Defined Policies
 - **`member`**: Identifies registered user's role such as `admin`.
 Also, it indicates memberships on the Group entity.
 - **`read`, `write` and `delete`**: Controls access control for the Things.
-- **`access`**: Controls whether you have an `access` to other group or not.
 - **`create`**: Mainflux uses special `create` policy to allow everybody to create new users.
 If you want to enable this feature through the HTTP, you need to make following request:
 ```bash
 curl -isSX POST http://localhost/policy -d '{"subjects":["*"],"policies": ["create"], "object": "user"}' -H "Authorization: <admin_auth_token>" -H 'Content-Type: application/json'